Genetic counseling and testing for retinoblastoma

 - Review the child’s medical records and ask questions about other relatives to estimate the likelihood of an inherited gene affecting some family members.

-- Provide information and answer questions about genetic testing, and schedule tests for other children in your family (if needed) so that their risk of developing retinoblastoma can be determined.
+- Provide information and answer questions about genetic testing, and schedule tests for other children in your family (if needed) to help determine their risk of developing retinoblastoma.

-Sometimes it is not possible to tell with certainty if a child inherited the RB1 gene mutation.
+Sometimes it’s not possible to tell with certainty if a child inherited the RB1 gene mutation.
 In those cases the safest plan is to monitor children in the family closely for retinoblastoma with frequent eye exams.